alucarpd86/pm2-logwrapper/README.md

 - `errors_on_std_error`: if true will print `ERROR` and `FATAL` logs also on standard error.
 By default is false and will print these logs only on standard out.
 - `add_timestamp`: if true will prepend the current timestamp to each log message.
 By default is false because PM2 can do it
+- `add_category`: if true the category will be written in the log message as [<category_name>].
+By default is true
+- `add_process`: if true the process identifier will be written in the log message as [process_id].
+By default is true.
+For master process will be [Master] and for worker process will be ["Worker-1"]
 - `timestamp_format`: used to format the current timestamp, if add_timestamp is enabled.
 By default is "yyyy-mm-dd HH:MM:ss"
 - `default_category`: is the name of the default category if none is specified.
 By default is "default"
 - `categories`: object of each category you need to use with this logger.
 By default only "default" category is defined